• Skip to primary navigation

 Home / Desserts / Pies & Tarts

-The smell of this paleo apple pie baking is just about as cozy as getting into a heated bed on a chilly fall night in San Francisco.
+The smell of this pie baking is just about as cozy snuggling under the covers on a chilly fall evening.
 As the buttery crust browns, juicy apples cook, and the whole kitchen smells like maple, spice, and all things nice.
-There's just something about the scent of apple desserts baking that smells unbearably delicious.
+There's just something about the scent of apple recipes baking (like this almond flour apple crisp) that smells unbearably delicious.

 Apple Pie: Gluten-Free, Grain-Free, Vegan... or not!